 7. Yard Butler M-7C Lawn Spike Aerator

 If you’re interested in a spike aerator, check out this model from Yard Butler.
-It features four 3 inch spikes that effectively penetrates through tough soil.
+It features four 3 inch spikes that effectively penetrate through tough soil.
 It comes down to personal preference between this style versus core styles.
-The main advantage of spike lawn aerator is that it leaves less dirt chunks laying around which can look aesthetically unappealing.
+The main advantage of spike lawn aerator is that it leaves fewer dirt chunks lying around which can look aesthetically unappealing.
 This hand aerator helps stimulate root growth as well by separating the roots, thus decreasing the amount of concentration of roots.
 This contributes to healthier, more even lawns.